just-be-weird/js-fundamentals/README.md

-# p-js101
+# Fundamentals of JS

-JS handson from basics to advancedJS.
+JS hands-on from basic to advanced-JS.